shirleynorwood/ultroneous.org/source/_posts/2017-08-19-cooperative.md

 ---
 title: A Cooperative
 category: article
-tags: language organization community home education
+tags: learning organization language home
 ---

 To make sense, this article needs to coin a couple terms.
 The first is "unbusiness".